vaysokra/Financial-Invest/ReadMe.md

 [^1]: Price/Earning
 [^2]: Price/Book_value
 ## Federal Reserve
+     The Federal Reserve System (often shortened to the Federal Reserve, or simply the Fed) is the central banking system of the United States of America.
+It was created on December 23, 1913, with the enactment of the Federal Reserve Act, after a series of financial panics (particularly the panic of 1907).
+     The federal funds rate describes the interest rate that banks charge other banks for lending them cash (typically excess monies on hand in their reserve balances)   on an overnight basis.
 - ### when interest Rates are High = buy Bonds
      You'll get a great coupon that pays a lot interest When interest Rates decrease, the market price of a bond will increases.